eamonnboyle/weather-app-react-tutorial/README.md

 # Weather App

+This is a simple React App that shows daily weather at various locations.
+It's the code to accompany a React tutorial provided by Instil Software.
+By following the code and tutorial you'll gain insight into,

+- React with TypeScript
+- React Hooksx
+- Async Communication
+- Basic Styling

+You'll learn this in more depth and lots more advanced topics in Instil's full [React](https://instil.co/courses/react-and-redux/) course.
+We write all our own content so we're happy to customise to meet your needs, including:

+- Using JavaScript of TypeScript
+- Redux
+- Hooks vs Classes
+- Advanced Styling
+- Routing
+- Lazy Loading
+- Testing
+- and more

+## Core Dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You will need to register with [Open Weather Map](https://openweathermap.org/) and generate a free API Key.
+The app uses [Open Weather Map](https://openweathermap.org/) for the data and **you will need to register** and generate a free API Key.
 Once you have the key, set an environment variable called `OPEN_WEATHER_API_KEY` to the key.
 This will be built into the app and used with requests.